-Molly Shaffer Van Houweling joined the Boalt faculty in fall 2005 from the University of Michigan Law School, where she had been an assistant professor since 2002.
+Molly Shaffer Van Houweling joined the Berkeley Law faculty in fall 2005 from the University of Michigan Law School, where she had been an assistant professor since 2002.
 Van Houweling’s teaching and research interests include intellectual property, law and technology, property, and food law.
-She was a visiting professor at Boalt in 2004-05.

 B.A., University of Michigan (1994)